MicrosoftDocs/fabric-docs/docs/data-factory/known-issue-template.md

 # Known issue - Power Query template has extra queries from output destination

-When exporting a Power Query template from a dataflow with output destination logic, the template will contain logic specific to the output destination from the dataflow and the queries related to the output destination logic will no longer be hidden.
+When importing a Power Query template from a Dataflow with output destination logic, the template will contain logic specific to the output destination from the Dataflow and the queries related to the output destination logic will no longer be hidden in the new Dataflow.

 **APPLIES TO:** ✔️ Dataflows Gen2 in Microsoft Fabric